 To Foreign Students Considering Studying in Nagoya University JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-Information about Nagoya University, its Schools of Engineering, Letters, Graduate school of Education and Human Development, Law, Economics, Science, Mathematics, Medicine, Bioagricultural Sciences, International Development, Information Science, Graduate school of Humanities, Environmental Studies, and Pharmaceutical Sciences are all posted in details and therefore for those searching for any information related to Nagoya University, please feel free to make use of our website,
+Information about Nagoya University, its Schools of Engineering, Humanities, Graduate school of Education and Human Development, Law, Economics, Science, Mathematics, Medicine, Bioagricultural Sciences, International Development, Information Science, Graduate school of Humanities, Environmental Studies, and Pharmaceutical Sciences are all posted in details and therefore for those searching for any information related to Nagoya University, please feel free to make use of our website,

-The website also provides detailed information about Nagoya University and its Graduate Schools of Engineering, Letters, Graduate school of Education and Human Development, Law, Economics, Science, Mathematics, Medicine, Bioagricultural Sciences, International Development, Information Science, Graduate school of Humanities, Environmental Studies, and Pharmaceutical Sciences.
+The website also provides detailed information about Nagoya University and its Graduate Schools of Engineering, Humanities, Graduate school of Education and Human Development, Law, Economics, Science, Mathematics, Medicine, Bioagricultural Sciences, International Development, Information Science, Graduate school of Humanities, Environmental Studies, and Pharmaceutical Sciences.
 Take full advantage of the site to learn everything you would like to know about Nagoya University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.